Waziri (fictional tribe)

 The Waziri are a fictional central African tribe created by Edgar Rice Burroughs in his Tarzan novels.
 Burroughs characterizes the Waziri as the greatest warriors in Africa, though small in numbers.
-They are feared by Arab ivory and slave traders from northern Africa as well as cannibal tribes, and known from western to eastern Africa.
+They are feared by Arab ivory and slave traders as well as cannibal tribes, and known from western to eastern Africa.
 The Waziri also appear in other media based on the novels.

 Origin of the name

-According to David Arthur Adams, Burroughs may have coined the name "Waziri" on the basis of two historical African groups: "The infamous slaver, Tippu-Tib, who accompanied Henry Morton Stanley upon part of his journey, employed the Wangwana (the name of the inhabitants of Uganda) and Wanyamwizi (from Tanzania) to help round up slaves.
+According to David Arthur Adams, Burroughs may have coined the name "Waziri" on the basis of two historical Indigenous African groups: "The infamous slaver, Tippu-Tib, who accompanied Henry Morton Stanley upon part of his journey, employed the Wangwana (the name of the inhabitants of Uganda) and Wanyamwizi (from Tanzania) to help round up slaves.
 The name Waziri could very likely be one of ERB's name juxtapositions, and, again, the reversal of alliances would be a normal practice in his writing."
 Burroughs frequently used Stanley's writings as a source for his early Tarzan novels.